-If you've worked through the patient information and troubleshooting guide above and you still need help, support is available between standard office hours: Phone 022 016 9096, Monday to Friday 9am - 5pm (not available public holidays or weekends).
+Have you worked through the patient information and troubleshooting guide above and still need help?
+Support is available between standard office hours: Phone 022 016 9096, Monday to Friday 9am - 5pm (not available public holidays or weekends).

 Feedback - How did your telehealth appointment go?

 If you have recently had a telehealth consultation with NMH, we’re keen to hear from you so we can continue to improve our services.
 Complete our Feedback survey here.